 Molybdenum is a key element of many enzymes, particularly ones involved in breaking down toxins in the body.
 For example, if you are intolerant to sulfites, a commonly used preservative, particularly in fresh salads and wine, then it could be you are low in this essential micronutrient.
 Molybdenum is part of the enzyme sulphite oxidase that helps break down and detoxify sulfites.
 If you boost your intact of molybdenum by eating more butter beans and other whole foods, it may help you react less strongly.
 Which is a very good thing as reactions – like a sudden fast heart beat, headaches or disorientation – can be quite unpleasant.

 This recipe doesn’t take long to make and can be easily adapted to make a soup or stew – just add more or less stock.
+If you’re going for the stew option, serve with cooked wholegrain rice or quinoa or with a baked potato.
 It freezes well too – that’s if it doesn’t all get eaten up in one go!
 Enjoy.

 Vegetable and butter bean soup or stew